Skip to main content

 Find out more here

 My building has no fire risk assessment.
-What do I do?
+What should I do?

 If you find out that your building does not have a fire risk assessment you should contact the freeholder, managing agent, or management company and ask them to carry out an assessment as soon as possible.

-What if the owner, management company or managing agent doesn’t carry out the assessment?
+What if the freeholder, management company or managing agent do not carry out the assessment?

-The freeholder or managing agent of a building has a legal duty to arrange for a fire risk assessment to be carried out on the communal .
-If the they do not carry out a fire risk assessment they have not met their legal duty to keep residents safe and could face an unlimited fine and/or up to 2 years in prison.
+If they do not carry out a fire risk assessment, they have not met their legal duty to keep residents safe and could face an unlimited fine and up to 2 years in prison.

 If the person responsible for carrying out the assessment is your freeholder or a management company, you can complain to them directly.

-If your freeholder or management company still won’t carry out an assessment, you should contact your local fire and rescue authority (FRA).
-Your local fire service will be able to tell you who the FRA is (it might be your local council).
+If they still will not carry out an assessment, you should contact your local fire and rescue authority (FRA).
+Ask your local fire service or council who your FRA is.

 Your FRA is responsible for enforcing fire safety regulations and they can order your freeholder or management company to carry out a fire risk assessment.

-If the person responsible for carrying out the assessment is a managing agent, you should complain directly to the individual agent.
+If the person responsible for carrying out the assessment is a managing agent, you should complain directly to them.

-As well as complaining to these redress schemes you could also speak to your .
-See the ‘Freeholders and management companies’ section above for more information.
+As well as complaining to these redress schemes you could also speak to your FRA, as mentioned above.

 More information you might find useful: